daniel-joanol/pgsql-populator/README.md

 Each variable type has its own parameters.

-One of these parameters is the string fieldType, that will be used for all types.
+One of these parameters is the string type, that will be used for all types.

 I describe below the field types available and what parameters are expected for each one of them in the petitions, since this api has only one endpoint to create queries.